beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/project-structure.md

 **[Optional]** Similar to `src/shared`, the `src/views` directory is another shared code utility folder.
 However this folder's contents are available only to your app's HTTP `GET` Functions.

-This allows for more efficient front-end code sharing, preventing the unnecessary bloat of your front-end getting copied to your non-`GET` and/or non-HTTP Functions.
+This allows for more efficient front-end code sharing, preventing the unnecessary bloat of your front-end getting copied to your non-`GET` and/or non-HTTP functions.

 Here's an example of how a file in `src/views` would be available to an HTTP `GET` Function after hydration: